lmoreau21/JacksOfAllTrades/README.md

 * AWS Amplify, for hosting our website
 * GraphQL, for backend database management
-* Figma, for designing the appearance of the website
+* Figma, for designing the appearance of the website pages
 * React, for coding and designing our website
 * YouTube, for embedding instructional videos
 * Github, for code sharing
+* Jira, for time and task management between members

+## Meet the Team:

+* Ian Gourgues: Login/Home page
+* Zack Kramer: 30 Activities display list
+* Lilly Moreau: AWS Setup/Architecture Diagram/Integration
+* Alec Hodges: Account Database and Integration
+* Michael Carroll: List of activities in a database with resources